austinwdigital/awd-maestro/README.md

 ## ✦ Overview

-**AWD Maestro** is a toolkit designed to help you manage your development environment, and keep tools up to date.
+**AWDHAUS Maestro** is a toolkit designed to help you manage your development environment, and keep tools up to date.
 It's a single command tool that will help you install, update, and remove tools, and keep your environment clean and optimized.
 Tools included are: Node.js, PNPM, NPM, NVM, NCU and global installs include: Typescript, ESLint, Prettier, Vitest, Vite, Create Next App, and Serve.
 This is a work in progress, and will be updated as we add more tools and features.

 ## ✦ Features